The 7 Pillars of HR Leadership

 HR will also need to factor in other realities-of-living, such as monetary stress, childcare, quarantine, and other domestic situations that can blur the objectivity of the standard 9-to-5.

-HR teams at many organizations have already taken the lead at communicating information about how to manage all the uncertainty surrounding COVID-19, and have also aspired to maintain employee morale.
+HR leadership teams at many organizations have already taken the lead at communicating information about how to manage all the uncertainty surrounding COVID-19, and have also aspired to maintain employee morale.

 They have also been required to carry out other organizational tasks, such as organizing mandatory vacations, furloughs, layoffs and other labor force reductions, sick pay policies, travel constraints, and work-from-home procedures.